circuitdojo/docs/src/nrf9160-troubleshooting.md

 This page has a list of common problems and solutions realated to the nRF9160 Feather.

+## Compiling Problems

+### Getting a `west.manifest.ManifestImportFailed` when building on Mac

+Make sure that you've installed Xcode Command Line tools using `xcode-select --install`

 ## Programming problems

-**Problem found:** the nRF9160 Feather does nothing after being programmed/flashed.
+### The nRF9160 Feather does nothing after being programmed/flashed.

-**Solution:** after being programmed using `west flash`, you may have to issue an additional `nrfjprog -r` or hit the `RST` button on the board.
+After being programmed using `west flash`, you may have to issue an additional `nrfjprog -r` or hit the `RST` button on the board.
 This should start code execution.

 ## GPS Connection issues

-**Problem found:** unable to get a fix after waiting a long time.
+### Unable to get a fix after waiting a long time.
 (Using the [`gps` example.](nrf9160-example-code.md)

-**Potential solution:*** If your nRF9160 Feather is plugged into USB, try a different USB power supply.
+If your nRF9160 Feather is plugged into USB, try a different USB power supply.
 During the testing of the nRF9160 Feather, I found that certain USB C-to-A adapters injected were not properly grounded.
 This lead to issues getting a fix or prevented it all together.
 This especially applied to Apple Macbooks.

-## "The toolchain is unable to build a dummy C file"
+### "The toolchain is unable to build a dummy C file"

 If you're trying to build an example and you're getting an error building your code your should delete the `Cmake` cache: